What is Dental Revenue Cycle Management (RCM)?

 In contrast to general medical billing, dental RCM has to take into consideration specific coding systems (CDT codes), common coordination between dental and medical insurance, and complicated coverage restrictions.

 RCM tools are further proven to reduce dental claim denials by 20% or more through real-time eligibility checks, accurate coding, and automation.
-Dental offices can also achieve great efficiencies in their operations and financial sustainability by taking advantage of automation and professional billing practices.
+Automation and professional billing practices also help dental offices run more efficiently and stay financially stable.

 Key Components of the Dental RCM Process